MHSoquiat/kubernetes-practice/pods-w-yaml/README.md

     # README.md       - contains execution instructions
     ```

-2. Build and validate the pod using by executing the following commands
+2. Build and validate the pod by executing the following commands

     ```bash
     # create pod